Public Works Always There

 Since 1960, APWA has sponsored National Public Works Week.
-Across North America, our more than 28,000 members in the US and Canada use this week to energize and educate the public on the importance of the contribution of public works to their daily lives: planning, building, managing and operating the heart of our local communities and building the quality of life.
+Across North America, our more than 29,000 members in the U.S. and Canada use this week to energize and educate the public on the importance of public works to their daily lives: planning, building, managing and operating at the heart of their local communities to improve everyday quality of life.

 Due to high demand, the 2016 National Public Works Week poster is sold out.

 The 2016 National Public Works Week Poster theme is "Public Works Always There."
 This theme showcases the pervasiveness of public works.
 Communities depend on public works, and the men and women of the profession are always there and always ready.

 Dimensions: 20" x 30"

 The artwork for our 2016 poster was done by British-born Michael Crampton.
 After studying at the Art Center College of Design, Michael then went on to become the Art Director at Neiman Marcus in Dallas.
 After six years he moved to New York City and now freelances both here in the U.S. and in Europe.
 His favorite subjects include lifestyle and travel, and his artwork tends to evoke the romance of posters from an earlier era.

 Please feel free to use the provided artwork below to help promote your organization's NPWW activities.
 To download, right-click and then click "Save As".